-#2 Updated by Jochen Huber almost 5 years ago
+#2 Updated by Jochen Huber about 5 years ago

 The cause seems to be that QGIS requires Spatialite layers to have a numeric primary key field.
 If there is no primary key, all features are shown, but selection always picks the first element as described.
 If there is a primary key on a non-numeric field (text), features can be added but are not shown afterwards.
 Probably this is why in the case of bug report #13437 table layers work (because they have a suitable primary key) and query-based layers do not.